Magnetostriction, piezomagnetism and domain nucleation in a kagome antiferromagnet: Experimental

 \section{Experimental}

-The Mn$_3$Sn single crystals were grown by the vertical Bridgman method, as detailed in the ref \cite{Li2018}.
-It crystallizes into hexagonal DO$_{19}$ structure and excess manganese atoms can partially occupies the sites of Sn, giving rise to Mn$_{3+x}$Sn$_{1-x}$ \cite{KREN1975226} with distinct physical properties \cite{Ikhlas2020sampleb}.
-The two samples used in this study had different Mn contents: Mn$_{3.05}$Sn$_{0.95}$ (\#1) and Mn$_{3.03}$Sn$_{0.97}$ (\#2).
-The samples dimensions are around 0.82$\times$1.02$\times$1.42 mm$^3$ (\#1) and 1.01$\times$1.70$\times$2.05 mm$^3$ (\#2).
+The single crystals used in this study were grown by the vertical Bridgman method, as detailed in the ref \cite{Li2018}.
+Mn$_3$Sn crystallizes into hexagonal DO$_{19}$ structure.
+It is known that the single crystals are not stoichiometric and the Mn:Sn ratio is larger than 3 \cite{Ikhlas2020sampleb}.
+As we will argue below, this is because a small fraction of Sn sites remain unoccupied and therefore the chemical formula becomes Mn$_{3}$Sn$_{1-\delta}$ \cite{KREN1975226}, with a number of physical properties depending on $\delta$.
+The four samples, which were extensively studied this had different concentrations of Sn vacancies: Mn$_{3}$Sn$_{0.871}$ (\#1), Mn$_{3}$Sn$_{0.891}$ (\#2), Mn$_{3}$Sn$_{0.827}$ (C1) and Mn$_{3}$Sn$_{0.875}$ (C2).
+The samples dimensions were 0.82$\times$1.02$\times$1.42 mm$^3$ (\#1), 1.01$\times$1.70$\times$2.05 mm$^3$ (\#2), 0.93$\times$1.80$\times$4 mm$^3$ (C1) and 4$\times$0.5$\times$1.8 mm$^3$ (C2).
+Samples \#1 and \#2 were from one batch, while samples C1 and C2 were from another batch.

 The dilatometer used in this study is sketched in Fig. \ref{Setup}(a),(b).
 It consists of two metallic plates forming a capacitor.
 One is kept still, while the other, to which the sample is clamped can move when the length of the sample changes.
 As the field is swept, this change gives rise to the variation of the capacitance between the two plates \cite{Kuchler2012,Kubler2014}, which can be measured by a capacitance bridge.

-A capacitive dilatometer with a resolution of $\Delta L=0.02$ {\AA} made by Innovative Measurement Technology was used to measure magnetostriction in an Oxford Instruments Teslatron PT.
-We used an Andeen-Hagerling 2550A capacitance bridge for our measurements.
-By installing the dilatometer perpendicular to the magnetic field, we also measured magnetostriction in the transverse configuration.
-The reliability of our set-up was checked by measuring magnetostriction in a cobalt single crystal (see the appendix \cite{SM}).
+Please refer to the Methods section for more measurement details.